High Productivity Ethanol Fermentation of Glucose & Xylose Using Membrane Assisted Continuous Cell Recycle

 ethanol fermentation, cell recycle, high productivity, biofuels, Saccharomyces cerevisiae mutant (ICT-1), Scheffersomyces stipitis mutant (M1CD)Abstract

-Rapid and high yield conversion of xylose to ethanol remains a signi cant bottleneck in the cost-effective production of ethanol using mixed sugars derived from lignocellulosic biomass (LBM).
-The present study attempts to circumvent this by separate continuous fermentation of glucose and xylose using high cell densities of a Saccharomyces cerevisiae mutant (ICT-1) and a Scheffersomyces stipitis mutant (M1CD), respectively with the help of external micro ltration membrane assisted cell recycle.
-Different cell densities and aeration rates for xylose fermentation were studied for optimizing continuous fermentation.
-Consistent high ethanol yields and productivities of 0.46 g/g and 5.19 g/L/h with glucose; and 0.38 g/g and 1.62 g/L/h with xylose; were achieved in simple media.
-This provided an average ethanol yield of 0.44 g/g on combined sugars, and average productivity of 3.4 g/L/h which is higher than typical molasses-based batch ethanol fermentation.
-The study thus highlights the potential of high cell density recycle strategy as an effective approach for separate ethanol fermentation of LBM derived sugars.
+Rapid and high-yield conversion of xylose to ethanol remains a significant bottleneck in the cost-effective production of ethanol using mixed sugars derived from lignocellulosic biomass (LBM).
+The present study attempts to circumvent this by separate continuous fermentation of glucose and xylose using high cell densities of a Saccharomyces cerevisiae mutant (ICT-1) and a Scheffersomyces stipitis mutant (M1CD), respectively, with the help of external microfiltration membrane-assisted cell recycling.
+Different cell densities and aeration rates for xylose fermentation were studied to optimize continuous fermentation.
+Consistent high ethanol yields and productivities of 0.46 g/g and 5.19 g/L/h with glucose, and 0.38 g/g and 1.62 g/L/h with xylose were achieved in simple media.
+This provided an average ethanol yield of 0.44 g/g on combined sugars and an average productivity of 3.4 g/L/h, which is higher than typical molasses-based batch ethanol fermentation.
+The study thus highlights the potential of a high cell density recycling strategy as an effective approach for separate ethanol fermentation of LBM-derived sugars.

 Downloads